jace-ys/viaduct/examples/basic/README.md

 # Basic Example

 A simple demo on using Viaduct locally.
-Viaduct acts as an API gateway that reverse proxies requests to the specified APIs.
+Viaduct acts as an API gateway that proxies requests to the specified APIs.

 ## Installation